Act to amend the Department of Foreign Affairs, Trade and Development Act (supply management): Background

 The NAFTA agreement brought removal of tariffs on imports between Canada, the U.S., and Mexico for almost all agricultural products, but Canadian supply-managed sectors (dairy, poultry, eggs) were exempt.
 Very high tariffs on supply-managed goods imported into Canada were maintained (for example, 241% for liquid milk and 298% for butter), although small amounts could be imported tariff-free.
-Under the Canada–US–Mexico agreement (CUSMA), the U.S. was granted tariff-free access to 3.6% of the Canadian dairy market, and there were concessions equivalent to 3.25% of the dairy market granted under Canada's entry into the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), plus additional market access for 17,500 tons of European cheese under the CETA (the Canada-European Union trade agreement).
+Under the Canada–US–Mexico Agreement (CUSMA), the U.S. was granted tariff-free access to 3.6% of the Canadian dairy market, and there were concessions equivalent to 3.25% of the dairy market granted under Canada's entry into the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), plus additional market access for 17,500 tons of European cheese under the CETA (the Canada-European Union trade agreement).

 By 2031, when the CETA, CPTPP, and CUSMA trade agreements have been fully phased in, tariff-free access for imports is estimated to be equivalent to 10% of the Canadian dairy market.

-Bill C-282 (from the 44th Parliament) is identical to Bill C-202 (from the 45th Parliament), and both are private member's bills introduced by the Bloc Québécois, so they do not represent government policy.
+Bill C-282 (from the 44th Parliament) and Bill C-202 (from the 45th Parliament) were identical.
+Both were private member's bills introduced by the Bloc Québécois, so they did not represent government policy.
 Bill C-282's sponsor, Bloc Québécois member Luc Thériault, said that with the CETA, CPTPP, and CUSMA trade agreements, the government "really did a number" on the supply management agricultural system and food producers and processors "are still assessing the scale of the damage caused by the implementation of these three trade agreements."